edporras/sigen/README.md

 table generation library.
 The library has support most (if not all) tables: CAT, PAT, PMT, NIT, SDT, BAT, TDT, TOT and their descriptors.

 I wrote the initial version of this library ca. 1999-2000 and updated it around 2003 with a few minor tweaks done since then.
 It was used in production but nobody had since been maintaining it so I was given permission to open the source so I could make changes to it if needed.

 This is very legacy so now it's mainly a C++ feature playground.
+Also, some of the logic could definitely be re-thought.

 Building